o-grady/call-of-cthulhu/character-sheet.md

 ### Injuries & Scars

 Missing an ear ( and hearing ) on the left side, caused by an enemy grenade.
+Rest of face mauled by eldritch beast.

 ### Significant People